baidlowi/Reddit-Streaming-with-Kafka/README.md

 ## Problem Definition

-This tool is for small companies which want to tell people about their product.
-It helps finding posts in reddit which are relevant to the product.
-Then the founder can write some useful comment on the post and tell people about the product.

-It also provides realtime analytics about the amount of reddit posts matching search phrase and part of relevant posts.

 ## Solution Overview
 **Kafka** is a powerful tool for stream processing.
 It provides a number of benefits that can help you to build reliable and scalable streaming applications.